Mike Block: Play for the Vote

 In 2020, Mike founded Play Vote the Vote, a 501(c)(3) nonprofit organization "dedicated to amplifying voter turnout and civic engagement through the transformative power of live music."
 The initiative aims to "make voting a more positive experience for everyone, using the power of music to build community and amplify voter turnout."
 Musicians of any age, background, or style can sign up to play at their local polling location.

 Other work

-From 2011–2012, Block was the Artistic Director and host of GALA Brooklyn: "Global Art - Local Art", a Music Festival in Brooklyn.
+From 2011 to 2012, Block was the Artistic Director and host of GALA Brooklyn: "Global Art – Local Art", a Music Festival in Brooklyn.
 Block started the Vero Beach International Music Festival in 2014, which features performances by students and faculty of the Mike Block String Camp.
 He has appeared on Late Night with Conan O'Brien, National Public Radio's St. Paul Sunday, Regis and Kelly, VH1, the Disney Channel, WNBC-TV with Chuck Scarborough, and the CBS Early Show.
 He worked with director Yaron Zilberman as a music consultant for A Late Quartet, a 2011 movie starring Philip Seymour Hoffman and Christopher Walken.